General

 The slave can be configured as one of the following data packet sizes: 2b, 4b, 8b, 16b, 32b, 64b, 128b, 256b, 436b and 512b*.

-* Depending on the type of robot controller and the installed option boards, some of the larger data packet sizes might be available in the robot setup.
+* Depending on the type of robot controller, installed option boards and activated option functions, some of the larger data packet sizes might be invalid for your robot setup.

 Important